B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

    :width: 80%
    :align: center

+After each annotation files are processed, the annotations are match to their locus based on the locus name or alignment of sequences.

 The `SchemaAnnotation` module annotates using `UniProt proteomes` based on the following Flowchart:

 .. image:: source/uniprot_proteomes_annotation.png
    :alt: SchemaAnnotation UniProt Proteomes Flowchart
    :width: 80%
    :align: center

+For this process, the annoatations are first separated into swiss-prot and TrEMBL and then processed.
+From there, a BLASTp is done in order to align and macth the protein sequences from the input schema and the proteomes from UniProt.

+From the output, the `uniprot_annotations.tsv` file is the ine that compiles all the final annotations from swiss-prot and TrEMBL.

 The `SchemaAnnotation` module annotates using `GenBank files` based on the following Flowchart: